andrewneher/pandas-challenge/README.md

 2.)
 This game is currently most popular with Millenials and Teenagers.

 3.)
 Most people tend to spend between $3 to $4 per item.
-Top spenders drop between $13 to $19 on this game
+Top spenders drop between $13 to $19 on this game.

 4.)
 The most popular items cost about $4 to $5 each.